riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

 ---
 keywords: software
 description: "It is common to see inheritance pattern in Python, but misusing so could lead to ill-maintained code when it scales.
-This post highlights a few situation in flavor of using inheritance pattern."
+This post highlights a few situation in flavor of using inheritance pattern.
+Note that this is not an introduction to inheritance"
 title: "Notes on \"Clean Code in Python\" — When to Apply Inheritance?"
 toc: false
 badges: true